web3spida/mocaid/PRD.md

 ## 12. Conclusion

- Verya Protocol represents a paradigm shift in credential verification, transforming a traditionally costly and complex process into an engaging, rewarding experience.
+Veyra Protocol represents a paradigm shift in credential verification, transforming a traditionally costly and complex process into an engaging, rewarding experience.
 By aligning incentives for all participants—users, verifiers, and issuers—the protocol creates a sustainable ecosystem that grows stronger with each verification.

-The combination of proven blockchain technology, innovative economic incentives, and user-centric design positions  Verya Protocol to become the leading platform for decentralized credential verification.
-With careful execution of this product roadmap,  Verya Protocol will establish itself as an essential infrastructure component of the Web3 identity ecosystem.
+The combination of proven blockchain technology, innovative economic incentives, and user-centric design positions Veyra Protocol to become the leading platform for decentralized credential verification.
+With careful execution of this product roadmap, Veyra Protocol will establish itself as an essential infrastructure component of the Web3 identity ecosystem.

 ### Next Steps
 1. **Team Assembly**: Recruit core development team and advisors